CONNECT-platform/inter-auth-spec/TERMINOLOGY.md

 ### Endpoint

-the term **endpoint** refers to some exposed functionality of some **service**. an endpoint is denoted using the additional path segments of the endpoint URI compared to the root-path of the **service**. for example, if a **service** resides on `https://some-server.io/some-address`, and one of its specific endpoint is accessible via `https://some-server.io/some-address/some-namespace/some-func`, then `/some-namespace/some-func` and `some-namespace/some-func` might be used to identify the endpoint
+the term **endpoint** refers to some exposed functionality of some **service**. an endpoint is denoted using the additional path segments of the endpoint URL compared to the root-path of the **service**. for example, if a **service** resides on `https://some-server.io/some-address`, and one of its specific endpoint is accessible via `https://some-server.io/some-address/some-namespace/some-func`, then `/some-namespace/some-func` and `some-namespace/some-func` might be used to identify the endpoint